Jacob Meyers Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks fourth in the league with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective 9.5 K/9, the fourth-best in MLB.

-- The Blue Jays have a 3.79 team ERA that ranks seventh across all league pitching staffs.
+- The Blue Jays' 3.91 team ERA ranks ninth across all league pitching staffs.

-- Blue Jays pitchers combine to rank 24th in baseball in home runs given up (78 total, 1.3 per game).
+- Blue Jays pitchers combine to allow 82 total home runs at a clip of 1.3 per game (third-most in the league).

-- Manoah makes the start for the Blue Jays, his 13th of the season.
-He is 1-6 with a 5.46 ERA and 48 strikeouts through 57 2/3 innings pitched.
+- Gausman makes the start for the Blue Jays, his 13th of the season.
+He is 4-3 with a 2.76 ERA and 100 strikeouts through 75 2/3 innings pitched.

-- His last appearance was on Wednesday against the Milwaukee Brewers, when the righty went four innings, surrendering two earned runs while giving up three hits.
+- His last time out was on Thursday against the Milwaukee Brewers, when the righty threw 6 2/3 scoreless innings while allowing five hits.

-- In 12 games this season, the 25-year-old has put up an ERA of 5.46, with 7.5 strikeouts per nine innings.
-Opponents are batting .269 against him.

 © 2023 Data Skrive.
 All rights reserved.